theblaisecode/theblaisecode/README.md

 *   🌍  I'm based in Lagos, Nigeria
 *   🧠  I'm currently learning JavaScript
-*   🚀  I enjoy contributing to open source
+*   🚀  I enjoy contributing to open-source
 *   🌐  Explore my portfolio at [TheBlaiseCode Portfolio](https://theblaisecode.netlify.app/)
 *   💻  I am currently open to full-time, contract, or part-time opportunities in Front-End Engineering
 *   ✉️  You can find me on all social media [@theblaisecode](@theblaisecode)